Skip to content

 Module bundle signing

 Modules are signed by their authors and verified by the controller at install time.
-The verifier supports two formats:
+The verifier interface lives in cloud-security at me.prexorjustin.prexorcloud.security.signing.PlatformModuleSignatureVerifier, so both the controller and the daemon-side module store reuse one implementation.
+There are two formats.

 controller.yml